smilies-polito/GAGAM/v1.2/README.md

 GAGAM is Genomic Annotated Gene Activity Matrix, a model-driven approach to interpret scATAC-seq accessibility data, to obtain information about gene activity.
 It is a fundamental step to correlate scATAC-seq with ScRNA-seq.
 In other words, to link accessibility and expression of genes.

 GAGAM v1.0 was used in the experimental setup published in:
 Martini, L., Bardini, R., Savino, A., Di Carlo, S. (2022).
 GAGAM: A Genomic Annotation-Based Enrichment of scATAC-seq Data for Gene Activity Matrix.
 In: Rojas, I., Valenzuela, O., Rojas, F., Herrera, L.J., Ortuño, F. (eds) Bioinformatics and Biomedical Engineering.
 IWBBIO 2022.
 Lecture Notes in Computer Science(), vol 13347.
-Springer, Cham. https://doi.org/10.1007/978-3-031-07802-6_2
+Springer, Cham. https://doi.org/10.1007/978-3-031-07802-6_2.

 GAGAM v1.2 was used in the experimental setup in:
 Martini, L., Bardini, R., Savino, A., Di Carlo, S. (2022).
 GGAGAM v1.2: an improvement on peak labeling and Genomic Annotated Gene Activity Matrix construction.
 Submmitted for revision for MDPI Genes journal.

-This README file lists all available scripts and the full workflow to follow to reproduce the experiment reported in the paper.
+This README file lists all available scripts and describes the full workflow to reproduce the experiments reported in the paper.

-Shey are divided into:
+They are divided into:

 1. R scripts
 1. Python scripts